rodan/thpp/README.md

  * customizable file properties table
  * initial support for line profile

+keybinds for the viewport:

+ * mouse scrollwheel  - vertical scroll of a large image
+ * SHIFT + mouse scrollwheel  - horizontal scroll of a large image
+ * CTRL + mouse scrollwheel  - zoom image

 ### Build requirements

 the code depends on the headers and libraries provided by the following packages: